DreamAvatar: Text-and-Shape Guided 3D Human Avatar Generation via Diffusion Models: Methodology

 \subsection{DreamAvatar}

-As illustrated in \cref{fig:pipeline}, our proposed framework takes as input a text prompt and SMPL parameters, defining the target shape and pose in the observation space.
-DreamAvatar conducts Score Distillation Sampling (SDS)-based optimization~\cite{poole2022dreamfusion} in both observation space and canonical space simultaneously, and learns a deformation field to relate the two spaces.
-To represent the observation space and canonical space, we utilize an extended neural radiance field where the density, latent feature~\cite{metzer2022latent}, and normal direction of each sample point can be queried and optimized.
-We utilize the input SMPL parameters to handle different body parts separately and derive reasonable initial density values in each space.
-Like Latent-NeRF~\cite{metzer2022latent}, we employ a pre-trained stable diffusion model to provide self-supervisions.
-Besides, our framework includes a normal-consistency loss between the predicted normal and the normal calculated by finite difference from the estimated density field, improving the text-geometry consistency in the generated human avatar.
+As illustrated in \cref{fig:pipeline}, our proposed framework takes as input a text prompt and SMPL parameters, defining the target shape and pose in the posed space.
+DreamAvatar conducts Variational Score Distillation (VSD)-based optimization~\cite{wang2023prolificdreamer} in both the canonical space and posed space simultaneously and learns a deformation field relating the two spaces.
+To represent the canonical space and posed space, we utilize an extended neural radiance field where the density, RGB color value, and normal direction of each sample point can be queried and optimized.
+We utilize the input SMPL parameters to handle different body parts separately and derive good initial density values in each space.
+To alleviate the multi-face ``Janus'' problem and improve facial details in the generated avatars, we optimize, in addition to the loss computed from the full body, the loss computed from the zoomed-in 3D head using a landmark-based ControlNet~\cite{zhang2023adding} and a learned special $<$back-view$>$ token~\cite{gal2022textual-inversion}.

-\paragraph{SMPL-derived density field} We propose to make our NeRF model evolve from the density field derived from input SMPL models.
-Specifically, for a 3D point $\mathbf{x}_c$ in the canonical space, we first calculate its signed distance $d$ to the SMPL surface, and then convert it to a density value $\bar{\sigma}_{c}$:
+\paragraph{SMPL-derived density fields} We propose to make our NeRF evolve from the density field derived from the input SMPL model.
+Specifically, given a 3D point $\mathbf{x}_c$ in the canonical space, we first calculate its signed distance $d_c$ to the SMPL surface in the canonical pose and convert it to a density value $\bar{\sigma}_{c}$ using